icopy-site/awesome-cn/docs/awesome/awesome-gemini-cli.md

 -->

 ## :tada: New
+- [Self Command](https://github.com/stevenAthompson/self-command) - Allows the Gemini CLI to send commands to itself, run very long commands in the background and be woken, sleep for a specified amount of time, watch logs and receive notifications, etc by leveraging tmux.
+Reduces usage and improves reliability by avoiding loop detection.
+After installing the extension you must lauch gemini-cli into a tmux session named "gemini-cli".
 - [gemini-notifier](https://github.com/thoreinstein/gemini-notifier) - A Gemini extension to send native system-level notifications when Gemini requests permissions.
 - [vsync](https://github.com/nicepkg/vsync) - Sync Skills, MCP servers, Agents & Commands across Claude Code, Cursor, OpenCode, Codex, and Gemini CLI with automatic format conversion (JSON ↔ TOML ↔ JSONC).
 - [Pickle Rick](http://github.com/galz10/pickle-rick-extension) - This extension transforms the Gemini CLI into "Pickle Rick," a hyper-intelligent, arrogant, yet extremely competent engineering persona.
 It enforces a rigid, iterative software development lifecycle through continuous AI agent loops.